Disadvantaged Business Enterprise (DBE) Plans and Goals

 The three modal DBE goals contain component goals, as well as how the goals will be met by race-conscious (meaning assigned goal) and/or by race-neutral (meaning voluntary efforts).

-The Wisconsin Department of Transportation, in accordance with regulations of the U.S. Department of Transportation, 49 CFR Part 26, announces its (3) three-year transit DBE goal of 1.61% for the period beginning October 1, 2022 and ending September 30, 2025.
+WisDOT, in accordance with regulations of the U.S. Department of Transportation, 49 CFR Part 26, announces its proposed three-year transit DBE goal of 2.21% for the period beginning October 1, 2025, and ending September 30, 2028.

-The proposed goal and its rationale are available for public review, inspection, and comment during normal business hours until Wednesday, July 13, 2022.
-The final FFY 2023-202 WisDOT transit DBE goal will be submitted to the Federal Transit Administration by August 1, 2022.
+The proposed goal and its rationale are also available for public review, inspection, and public comment during normal business hours until Friday, July 18, 2025.

 Comments should be sent to: